Bias from small-scale leakage in Pulsar Timing Array maps: Emergence of small-scale leakage

 \subsection{Small-scale leakage - Geometrical intuition}

 There are multiple fashions in which it is possible to establish the consequences of assigning small-scale power to large-scale modes.
+Since this is the first time this concept is discussed in the PTA literature, we take a step-by-step approach to build up physical intuition.
+In the next sections, we will refine this idea by introducing a likelihood approach, regularization schemes, and pulsar noise.

-An intuitive approach is to view the issue as a purely geometrical map-making process, where we attempt to directly reconstruct the GWB anisotropic map by implementing a ``minimum least squares'' estimator.
-Suppose to look for a set of large-scale only correlated residuals that match the ``true'' ones~$\boldsymbol{\RR}$ via the chi-squared statistics
+A first intuitive approach is to view the issue as a purely geometrical map-making process, where we attempt to directly reconstruct the GWB anisotropic map by implementing a ``minimum least squares'' estimator.
+Suppose to look for a set of large-scale only correlated residuals that match the ``true'' ones~$\boldsymbol{\RR}$ via the idealized, noiseless ($\mathbf{n}=\mathbf{0}$) chi-squared statistics

 It is commonly known that the solution to this minimization problem is given by

 where~$\Gamma^+_\mathrm{LS} = \left( \Gamma^T_\mathrm{LS} \Gamma_\mathrm{LS} \right)^{-1} \Gamma^T_\mathrm{LS}$ is the Moore-Penrose inverse, and~$^T$ indicates the transpose (see also appendix~\ref{app:smallscale_leakage_complementary} for a derivation of this result).
 The set of harmonic coefficients that minimize the~$\chi^2_\mathrm{LMS}$ statistics is not the set of ``true'' large-scale ones due to a contamination of small-scale modes.
 This is what we refer to as ``small-scale leakage''.